fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

      - Designed to efficiently manage an increasing number of entities or interactions without a significant increase in trust management complexity.
    * - P7
      - **Flexibility**
-     - Adaptable to various operational and organizational needs, allowing entities to define and adjust their trust relationships and policies.
+     - Adaptable to various operational and organizational needs, allowing entities to define and adjust their Trust Relationships and policies.
    * - P8
      - **Autonomy**
      - While part of a federated ecosystem, each entity retains control over its own definitions and configurations.